billionapeclub/bulk-send-assets/README.md

 python3 send_assets - BAC.py
 ```

+open send_assets - BAC.py and edit the data

-don't forget to change with your own password
+don't forget to change with your own rpc password from the raven.conf file located at ./raven folder
 ```
 rpcuser="billionape"
 rpcpassword="ravencointothemoon"